Skylight Replacement Hannibal Mo

 Natural Light.

-Houses are ending up being greener.
+Residences are becoming greener.
 Conserving energy is a major cornerstone of residential leed certification.
 LEED houses use up to 30% less energy than non-LEED houses.
-Skylights bring free, clean, natural light into homes, minimizing the quantity of artificial light needed in a house.
+Skylights bring free, clean, natural light into homes, minimizing the amount of synthetic light required in a house.

 Style Accent.